What are heat pumps and can they save you money in the long-run?

 “If electricity and gas prices were to change, with electricity becoming closer in price to gas, heat pumps could become cheaper to run.”

-Drake explains that air source heat pumps are cheaper to install than other types of heat pumps, typically costing between £7,000-£10,000 to buy and install – although the type, size and efficiency of the heat pump can affect the price and running costs.
+John-Paul Drake at Love Energy Savings, which helps people save money on energy, explains that air source heat pumps are cheaper to install than other types of heat pumps, typically costing between £7,000-£10,000 to buy and install – although the type, size and efficiency of the heat pump can affect the price and running costs.

 A gas boiler costs around £2,000-£4,000 to buy and install, he says, but will cost more in bills and typically need replacing after 10 years.